ClearAnatomics/ClearMap/ClearMap/gui/README.rst

 Introduction
 ============
-This module pertains to the graphical interface (henceforth referred to as GUI).
+This package pertains to the graphical interface (henceforth referred to as GUI).
 It is built using PyQt5 and currently creates a frontend to the CellMap script.
 Support for TubeMap is planned in the future.

 This module uses new versions of the *scripts* that are still located in ClearMap/Scripts